wbrowar/adminbar/README.md

 ![Screenshot](screenshot.png)

-> IMPORTANT: if you had started to use the `onFindPluginLinks` event, please see Adding Links Through Plugins below
+> IMPORTANT: plugin authors, if you had started to use the `onFindPluginLinks` event, please see [Adding Links Through Plugins](#adding-links-through-plugins) below

 ## Installation
 1. Upload the adminbar/ folder to your craft/plugins/ folder.